ServerMonkey/wildwest/README.md

 - Run Ansible tasks and roles directly without Playbook
 - Run shell script directly without Playbook

-## Usage
-Run `ww -h` to get help.

-ww uses CCZE internally to colorize logs.
-Read the code here to see what words will be highlighted in different colors: here: https://github.com/cornet/ccze/blob/master/src/ccze-wordcolor.c

 ## Installation
 Tested on Debian 11

 Enable global python-argcomplete:
 `sudo activate-global-python-argcomplete3`

+## Configuration
+Default configuration can be found in:
+/usr/local/share/wildwest/ww_default.cfg
+Read this file for more information.

+Default Ansible configuration can be found in:
+/usr/local/share/wildwest/ansible_default.cfg
+Read this file for more information.

+Current user configuration is in ~.ww/ww.cfg

+If there is no existing ~.ansible.cfg configuration, wildwest will create a symlink to ~.ww/ansible.cfg at runtime.

+## Usage
+Run `ww -h` for help.

+ww uses CCZE internally to colorize logs.
+Read the code here to see what words will be highlighted in different colors:   https://github.com/cornet/ccze/blob/master/src/ccze-wordcolor.c

 ## Basic Scripting Guide
 All playbooks and shell-scripts should always have this basic code in the header: